In this video, we answer some common questions about copyright:

 Learn more in our Fair use FAQ.

-You need a copyright owner’s permission to create new works based on their original content.
-Derivative works may include fanfiction, sequels, translations, spin-offs, adaptations, etc. You’ll probably want to get legal advice from an expert before uploading videos that are based on the characters, storylines, and other elements of copyright-protected material.
+You need a copyright owner’s permission to create works based on their original content.
+Derivative works may include fanfiction, sequels, translations, spin-offs, adaptations, and so on.
+Try to get legal advice from an expert before uploading videos that are based on the characters, storylines, and other elements of copyright-protected material.

-The European Commission's website has some helpful information and links about copyright in European Union countries.
+The Your Europe website has some helpful information and links about copyright in European Union countries/territories.

-The World Intellectual Property Organization (WIPO) has a list of international intellectual property and copyright offices where you may find information about copyright laws applicable for your country.
+The World Intellectual Property Organization (WIPO) has a list of international intellectual property and copyright offices where you can learn about your area’s copyright laws.

 The above sites are referred to for educational purposes only and are not endorsed by YouTube.